 Truth: I used to call it Karachi Style Kashmiri Chai, but then my Lahori friends and those from other parts of Pakistan pointed out that they too make it exactly this way!

-Kashmiri Green Tea Leaves - the star, please buy tea leaves labeled as Kashmiri for optimal results
+Kashmiri Green Tea Leaves - the star, please buy tea leaves labeled as Kashmiri for optimal results OR if they are unavailable then I have been told by friends who use this recipe that any strong Middle Eastern brand of green tea works too!

 Why is Kashmiri Tea pink?

+Science my friends is a wonderful thing.
 During the first cook the green tea leaves react with alkaline baking soda to create a maroon base for the tea.
-Then when you add ice cold water you essentially shock the tea into preserving its colour, and then aerate to enhance it.
+Then when you add ice cold water you essentially shock the tea into preserving its color, and then aerate to enhance it.

 Level with me: Do I need to cook it for this long?